How long do hamsters live? Life cycle of a domestic hamster

 • Cleaning habits - Not only will an older hamster groom itself less as it gets more tired, but their toilet habits will change.
 An older hamster may urinate in various spots in their cage including their bedding.
 However there may be fewer droppings if your hamster is eating less.
 Make sure you check their digestion and if they need to go see a vet.

-We've also written a guide on the most common hamster illnesses.
+We've also written a guide on the most common hamster illnesses and do hamsters hibernate.

 Who is the longest living hamster ever recorded?